bioc/TENET.ExperimentHub/README.md

 R 4.5 or a newer version is required.

-On Ubuntu 22.04, successful installation required several additional packages.
+On Ubuntu 24.04, successful installation required several additional packages.
 They can be installed by running the following command in a terminal:

-`sudo apt-get install r-base-dev libcurl4-openssl-dev libfreetype6-dev libfribidi-dev libfontconfig1-dev libharfbuzz-dev libtiff5-dev libxml2-dev`
+`sudo apt-get install r-base-dev libcurl4-openssl-dev libfreetype-dev libfribidi-dev libfontconfig-dev libharfbuzz-dev libtiff-dev libxml2-dev libssl-dev`

 No dependencies other than R are required on macOS or Windows.